wp-plugins/zedity/readme.txt

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Super Easy**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!
+* **Super Easy for Anyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

 * **NO Coding Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!